`

 What is the Definition of a Gaming Addiction?

 While the term ‘gaming addiction’ is used amongst the mainstream population, the term ‘Internet Gaming Disorder’ is used in the DSM-5.
-An Internet Gaming Disorder defines a person who has a persistent and recurrent involvement of internet/video games leading to significant impairments in daily, work, and/or educational activities.1 A person with an Internet Gaming Disorder may appear to have:
+An Internet Gaming Disorder defines a person who has a persistent and recurrent involvement in internet/video games, leading to significant impairments in daily work or educational activities.1

 1. Preoccupation with gaming

-2. Withdrawal symptoms when videogaming is taken away
+2. Withdrawal symptoms when video gaming is limited or taken away

-3. Tolerance and the need to spend increasing amounts of time video gaming
+3. Increasing tolerance and the need to spend increasing amounts of time video gaming

 4. Loss of control and unsuccessful attempts to control participation in video games

-5. Loss of interest in previous hobbies and entertainment as a result of, and with the exception of, video games
+5. Loss of interest in previous hobbies and entertainment as a result of video gaming

 6. Continued excessive use of games despite knowledge of psychosocial problems

-7. Deceived family members, therapists, or others regarding amount of time spent playing games
+7. Deceived family members, therapists, or others regarding the amount of time spent playing games

 8. Use of games to escape or relieve a negative mood